Top 10 Worst Dressed NHL Teams of 2017-18

 However, the overall design of their jerseys is boring.
 They need to get more creative with the striping.
 Take a few pages out of the Bruins' book, maybe.
 That kind of striping could really make a difference because the primary logo is great and deserves better.

-Arizona Coyotes The Arizona Coyotes are a professional ice hockey team based in Glendale, Arizona, which is part of the Phoenix metropolitan area.
-They are a member of the Central Division in the Western Conference of the National Hockey League (NHL).
-The team was originally established as the Winnipeg Jets in 1972... read more
+The Arizona Coyotes were a professional ice hockey team based in the Phoenix metropolitan area.
+They were a member of the Central Division in the Western Conference of the National Hockey League (NHL).
+The team was originally established as the Winnipeg Jets in 1972 before relocating to Arizona in 1996... read more

 I don't get the black shoulders.
 They've had them since 2015 (a year after they changed their name from "Phoenix" to "Arizona"), and they look awkward.
 I understand the decision to incorporate more black into the jerseys (since black is a part of all their logos), but the execution isn't great.